erinerinchan/Project-2-Recipe-App/README.md

 ### Database

-- [MyCookbook.io](https://rapidapi.com/mycookbook/api/mycookbook-io1) (Where the recipes are fetched from)
+- [MyCookbook.io](https://rapidapi.com/mycookbook/api/mycookbook-io1) (Where the project's recipes are fetched from)

 ### References